 - You could glue some shorter orange wool strips under the hat to create hair.

-You might also like 4 St Patricks Day Recipes
+You Might Also Enjoy St Patricks Day Recipes

 Over to you!
-Have a favourite St Patrick’s Day Craft?
+Have you made any cool St Patricks Day Crafts with your child?
 Let us know in the comments box below.